-CH499 Senior Seminar II - Senior Science Report 1 credit
+CH499 Senior Seminar II - Research Writing

 Development of oral and written skills needed for presenting a technical scientific report.
 Each student will write a technical review paper on a selected topic and present their topic in a seminar forum to a jury of their peers and invited guests.
 Prerequisite: CH498.
 (Writing Intensive) (Spring)